 - You are taking medicines which might interfere with the implant.

-- You have heart or liver disease.
+- You have some types of severe heart or liver disease.

 - You are currently experiencing unexplained vaginal bleeding.